ArchieDxncan/Cobblemon-Transporter/README.md

 ---

 ## Overview
-Cobblemon Transporter is a tool that bridges the gap between Pokémon and Minecraft.
+Cobblemon Transporter is THE tool that bridges the gap between Pokémon and Minecraft.
 Allowing Pokémon to travel both ways.

 ---